CrimRecya/Phobos-Mix/docs/New-or-Enhanced-Logics.md

   - The speed of the projectile is defined by `Trajectory.Speed`, which unlike `Speed` used by `ROT` > 0 projectiles is defined on projectile not weapon.
     - In `Trajectory=Straight`, it refers to the whole distance speed of the projectile and it has no restrictions.
     - In `Trajectory=Bombard`, it refers to the initial speed of the projectile and it has no restrictions.
-    - In `Trajectory=Disperse`, it refers to the final speed of the projectile and it has no restrictions. `Trajectory.Speed` will be fixed at 192 by setting `Trajectory.Disperse.UniqueCurve=true`.
+    - In `Trajectory=Missile`, it refers to the final speed of the projectile and it has no restrictions. `Trajectory.Speed` will be fixed at 192 by setting `Trajectory.Missile.UniqueCurve=true`.
     - In `Trajectory=Engrave`, it refers to the horizontal engrave speed of the projectile and it cannot exceed 128.
 Recommend set as about 40.
     - In `Trajectory=Parabola`, it refers to the horizontal velocity of the projectile and is only used for modes 0, 3, or 5 and it has no restrictions.
     - In `Trajectory=Tracing`, it refers to the speed of tracing and turning around of the projectile, it has no restrictions.